xCortez/prize-picks-pokedex/README.md

 # Description

+Pokemon searching can occur on the Home page, pokemon search history can be seen on the history page, and pokemon details can be seen by clicking on either of the pokemon cards (search result card vs history card)

 ### Home Page -> `/`
 The application is built to search on the home page `/`.
 The input box has a debouncer set to `1 second` to prevent the user from making too many queries per each keypress.
 It looks for individual Pokemon and renders a Pokemon card